 This famous artwork, which is one of the world’s most recognizable paintings, illustrates the last supper of Jesus Christ and his apostles, as it is described in the Gospel of John.

-If you come out of the shadow of this breathtaking artwork, you can visit the optical illusion attributed to Renaissance master, Donato Bramante that are located in Chiesa Santa Maria delle Grazie.
+If you come out of the shadow of this breathtaking artwork, you can visit the optical illusion attributed to Renaissance master, Donato Bramante which is located in Chiesa Santa Maria Delle Grazie.

-It is important to manage your visit to the Chiesa Santa Maria delle Grazie, as you are only allowed to visit the museum for 15 minutes, while the capacity of it is limited to 30 people.
-However, this restrictions should not make you cancel your visit to one of the top tourist attractions in Milan.
+It is important to manage your visit to the Chiesa Santa Maria Delle Grazie, as you are only allowed to visit the museum for 15 minutes, while the capacity of it is limited to 30 people.
+However, these restrictions should not make you cancel your visit to one of the top tourist attractions in Milan.

 Galleria Vittorio Emanuele II

-The grand gallery of Vittorio Emanuele II is so magnificent that forms one side of Piazza del Duomo, and opens the other side of Piazza della Scala.
-Designed by the famous Giuseppe Mengoni, the Galleria Vittorio Emanuele II that is constructed in 1877, was once the largest shopping arcade in the whole Europe.
+The grand gallery of Vittorio Emanuele II is so magnificent that it forms one side of Piazza del Duomo, and opens the other side of Piazza Della Scala.
+Designed by the famous Giuseppe Mengoni, the Galleria Vittorio Emanuele II that is constructed in 1877, was once the largest shopping arcade in the whole of Europe.